View the Dominican powerpoint presentation from the Universal Design workshop in 2019.

 - Do not speak in a tone that is too low.
 If you are not sure if you are speaking loud enough to be heard, ask politely if you should speak louder

-- For students and visitors who cannot hear at all, offer to write/type conversations.
+For students and visitors who cannot hear at all, offer to write/type your words.
 This can be done on a small white board or piece of paper.
-However, an electronic device is the best because it's faster to type messages and the writing is neat.
-It also allows the person who is deaf type their responses/messages clearly to you.
+However, an electronic device, such as Microsoft word on a tablet or computer is the best, because it's faster to type messages.
+It also allows the person who is hard of hearing to also type their responses/messages to you on the same document.

 If you see someone struggling to read or write, offer to be a scribe and/or reader for them:

-Most of the time, it's easy to tell if a person needs help writing/typing because they have a cast on their right arm or they are blind.
-However, keep in mind that there are people who also need help writing or reading because of other reasons, such as they didn't bring their reading glasses or they have arthritis, etc. And until they disclose this information, you'd never know!
-So always pay attention to facial expression and body language to see if some needs more assistance.
+Most of the time, it's easy to tell if a person needs help writing/typing because they have a cast on their arm or they are blind.
+However, keep in mind that there are people who also need help writing or reading due to other reasons (e.g. they forgot tobring their reading glasses or they have arthritis, etc.).
+And until they disclose this information to you, you'd never know.
+So always pay attention to facial expressions and body language for signs that someone requires your extra assistance.

-Also, when offices are not accessible or do not offer spaces that have supports in the environment (such as a sitting area or a hand rail), cause suffering, especially those who have chronic fatigue or have bad knees.
+Also, when offices and buildings are not accessible or do not offer spaces that have supports in the environment (such as a sitting area or a hand rail), it can cause students suffering, especially those who have chronic fatigue or have bad knees.